Better Diameter Algorithms for Bounded VC-dimension Graphs and Geometric Intersection Graphs: Neighbouring Set Data Structure for intersection graphs

-\paragraph{Push.} This operation uses constant number of basic operations plus manipulations of hashes, therefore it is $\Oh{t} = \Ot{1}$.
+\subparagraph*{\Push{} operation.} This operation uses constant number of basic operations plus manipulations of hashes, therefore it is $\Oh{t} = \Ot{1}$.
+(Recall that $t$ is the hash length, so it will come up in every operation.
+However, as $t = \Oh{\log n}$, it does not change the complexity meaningfully).

-\paragraph{Mark.} The update interval $[l;r]$ can be found in $\Ot{1}$ using binary search.
-It remains to establish the time complexity of call to $\UpdateBot$ or $\UpdateTop$.
+\subparagraph*{\Mark{} operation.} The affected interval $[l;r]$ can be found in $\Ot{1}$ using binary search.
+It remains to establish the time complexity of the calls to $\UpdateBot$ or $\UpdateTop$.
 We analyze complexity of $\UpdateBot$ operation as $\UpdateTop$ is analogous.
 Let $Y$ denote the top side of the query square and $y$ denote its $y$-coordinate.

 Excluding recursive calls, we make $\Oh{t}$ operations inside $\UpdateBot$ function, so we need only to calculate how many recursion calls we perform.
-There are two cases when we use recursion: when $[a,b] \cap [l,r] \neq [a,b], \emptyset$ and when $[a,b] \subseteq [l,r]$ and node is not $y$-disjoint.
+There are two cases when we use recursion: when $[a,b] \cap [l,r]$ is neither $[a,b]$ nor $\varnothing$ and when $[a,b] \subseteq [l,r]$ and the node is not $y$-disjoint.
 We will calculate how many times we use recursion in the first and in the second case.

-\begin{lemma} $\UpdateBot$ procedure visits $\Oh{\log{n}}$ nodes with $[l,r] \cap [a,b] \neq [a,b], \emptyset$. \end{lemma} \begin{proof} Notice that nodes at the same level are responsible for disjoint intervals of points.
-Conditions imply that if we use recursion at node $N$, then interval which $N$ is responsible for must contain one of $l,r$.
-Therefore there is at most $2$ nodes at the same level for which we use recursion.
+\begin{lemma} The $\UpdateBot$ procedure visits $\Oh{\log{n}}$ nodes with $[l,r] \cap [a,b]$ being neither $[a,b]$ nor $\varnothing$. \end{lemma} \begin{proof} Notice that the nodes at the same level are always responsible for disjoint intervals of points.
+The conditions imply that if we use recursion at node $N$, then the interval which $N$ is responsible for must contain one of $l,r$.
+Therefore there are at most $2$ nodes at the same level for which we use recursion.
 Conclusion follows. \end{proof}

 Now we analyze structure of boundaries to bound the number of times they can intersect with a horizontal segment (non-$y$-disjoint node implies intersection of horizontal line with boundary).

 \begin{lemma} For any $r\in\mathbb{R}$, the bottom boundary is weakly bitonic when restricted to the interval $[r,r+1]$, i.e. there are no 3 points $p_1,p_2,p_3$ on the boundary\,\footnote{Note that the points in the lemma are any boundary points, not necessarily points stored in the structure.} such that $r \leq p_1^{(x)} < p_2^{(x)} < p_3^{(x)} \leq r+1$ and $p_1^{(y)} < p_2^{(y)} > p_3^{(y)}$.